cryptotaxcalculator/react-sdk/docs/AvailableExtensions.md

 # Available Extensions

-This document details optional extensions that can be added to the core CryptoTaxCalculator integration (e.g., via the TaxHub SDK or a direct partnership) to enable enhanced data sharing and functionality between the partner platform and CTC.
+This document details optional extensions that can be added to the core TaxHub integration to enable enhanced data sharing and functionality between the partner platform and CTC.

 ---